 If the answer were a definitive “no,” this blog post would be over right now.
 Of course, it’s a bit more nuanced than that.

-In this post, we’ll explore the issues with the Audience Network placement and provide some clarity around when Meta advertisers should and shouldn’t use it.
+In this post, we’ll explore the issues with the This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More Network placement and provide some clarity around when Meta advertisers should and shouldn’t use it.

 What is Audience Network?